-A code denoted by $C(G)$ in $G$ is simply a subset of $V(G)$.
+In a graph $G$, the distance between two vertices $u, v\in V(G)$ denoted by $d(u, v)$ is the length of a shortest path between $u$ and $v$ in $G$ and is defined to be infinity if no path between $u$ and $v$ exists.
+The \textit{ball} with centre $v\in V(G)$ and radius $t$ is the set of vertices of $G$ with distance atmost $t$ to $v$.
+A \textit{code} denoted by $C(G)$ in $G$ is simply a subset of $V(G)$.
 For an integer $t\geq 1$, a code $C(G) \subseteq V (G)$ is called a \textit{perfect $t$-code} \cite{K} in $G$ if balls with centres in $C(G)$ and radius $t$ form a partition of $V (G)$.
 A code $C(G)$ is said to be a \textit{total perfect code} \cite{GHT} in $G$ if every vertex of $G$ has exactly one neighbour in $C(G)$, that is, $|N(v) \cap C(G)| = 1$ for all $v \in V(G)$.
 A \textit{perfect 1-code} in a graph is also called an \textit{efficient dominating set} \cite{DS, KP} or \textit{independent perfect dominating set} \cite{L}, and a total perfect code is called an \textit{efficient open dominating set} \cite{HHS}.
-Total perfect codes in graphs have potential applications in some practical domains, such as placement of Input/Output devices in a supercomputing network so that each element to be processed is at distance at most one to exactly one Input/Output device \cite{AD}.
+Total perfect codes in graphs have potential applications in some practical domains, such as placement of Input/Output devices in a supercomputing network so that each element to be processed is at a distance of atmost one to exactly one Input/Output device \cite{AD}.